 - Single gender or mixed gender bunkhouse

-In the cooperative spirit of camp life, all campers have a daily job to camp run smoothly.
+In the cooperative spirit of camp life, all campers have a daily job to help make camp run smoothly.

 Jobs are usually a half hour or less per day, every day, and the same job all week.
 Generally campers will be given their job assignment on arrival.
 You have the opportunity to make specific requests about your job assignment when you register, or you can log into CDSS Commons to update this information at any time.